harvardfop/harvardfop.github.io/_posts/1111-11-11-backcountry-living.md

 #### Going to the Bathroom

 - Urinate 200 yards away from the water supply and off the trail.
 - Catholes should be 200 yards away from water, 4 to 8 inches deep, and covered at that depth for decomposition purposes.
 Try to make trowel use in your group not a big deal, so people aren't embarrassed to ask for it.
-You may want to teach people the "telephone game" to make people feel more comfortable and less inhibited (#1 is a "local call" and #2 is a "long-distance call;" the trowel is "opera- tor assistance" and the TP is the "white pages.")
+You may want to teach people the "telephone game" to make people feel more comfortable and less inhibited (#1 is a "local call" and #2 is a "long-distance call;" the trowel is "operator assistance" and the TP is the "white pages.")
 Other groups have had success in naming their trowel ("Doug" works well).
 - If an outhouse is available, you should always use it because the areas we travel in are used by many hikers.
 Using the outhouse reduces the impact on the land and improves the sanitary conditions of the area.
 Many outhouses don't allow urination (this slows down the composting process.
 Be aware of the rules of your outhouse and inform your FOPpers, too.)
 - It is important that FOPpers are going to the bathroom regularly.
 There are medical concerns associated with not defecating regularly.
 Make sure they know this and feel comfortable with going in the woods; you don't want them holding it for 5 days.
 - We bring a limited amount of toilet paper because it needs to be carried out of the field.
-If used, it must be bagged and carried out.
+If used, it must be bagged and carried out (each person can cover a plastic bag with duct tape to make a used TP bag for themself).
 Leaves and pinecones are a lot less hassle in the long run.
 Make it an adventure, and keep the TP stashed for hygiene, diarrhea, and emergencies.

 #### Period Kits